redmix-run/redmix/docs/docs/graphql.md

 ### Customizing the Apollo Client and Cache

-By default, `RedwoodApolloProvider` configures an `ApolloClient` instance with 1) a default instance of `InMemoryCache` to cache responses from the GraphQL API and 2) an `authMiddleware` to sign API requests for use with [Redmix's built-in auth](authentication.md).
+By default, `RedwoodApolloProvider` configures an `ApolloClient` instance with 1) a default instance of `InMemoryCache` to cache responses from the GraphQL API and 2) an `authMiddleware` to sign API requests for use with [Cedar's built-in auth](authentication.md).
 Beyond the `cache` and `link` params, which are used to set up that functionality, you can specify additional params to be passed to `ApolloClient` using the `graphQLClientConfig` prop.
 The full list of available configuration options for the client are [documented here on Apollo's site](https://www.apollographql.com/docs/react/api/core/ApolloClient/#options).

 Depending on your use case, you may want to configure `InMemoryCache`.
 For example, you may need to specify a type policy to change the key by which a model is cached or to enable pagination on a query.
 [This article from Apollo](https://www.apollographql.com/docs/react/caching/cache-configuration/) explains in further detail why and how you might want to do this.